Chart Color Schemes

 The educational profile of Wavell Heights exceeds national averages, with above-average qualification levels and academic performance metrics

-Wavell Heights has higher educational attainment than broader benchmarks.
-40.3% of residents aged 15+ have university qualifications, compared to 25.7% in Queensland and 30.4% in Australia.
-Bachelor degrees are the most common at 27.5%, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.4%).
-Vocational credentials are also prevalent, with 28.9% of residents aged 15+ holding them, including advanced diplomas (11.5%) and certificates (17.4%).
+Educational attainment in Wavell Heights is notably higher than broader benchmarks.
+As of the latest data, 40.3% of residents aged 15 and above hold university qualifications, compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+Bachelor degrees are most prevalent at 27.5%, followed by postgraduate qualifications (8.4%) and graduate diplomas (4.4%).
+Vocational credentials are also common, with 28.9% of residents aged 15 and above holding such qualifications – advanced diplomas account for 11.5% and certificates for 17.4%.

 Educational participation is high, with 30.4% of residents currently enrolled in formal education.
 This includes 10.3% in primary education, 8.5% in secondary education, and 6.3% pursuing tertiary education.